GlacierTide/Glacier-Tide/README.md

 # Glacier-Tide
 An interactive approach for showing the effects of melted glaciers on the world, using MERN stack and ML.
 By,
-# Tanush Shah
+# Tanush Abhinav Shah
 # Utsav Sangani
-# RohitRaj Kesanasurti
+# Venkata Rohitraj Kesanakurti
 # Atharva Sawant